JacopoMangiavacchi/PokemonBot/README.md

 - run `pod install` to install Swift GRPC dependencies
 - open the solution in Xcode
-- update the REST or GRPC endpoint in the ViewController.swift file according to where you are running the BFF
+- update the GRPC endpoint in the Info.plist (GRPC_Address field) file according to where you are running the GRPC BFF
 - build and run on simulator or device